Debt Recovery Costs

 If we obtain a judgment at court for you, we would issue a statutory demand if the debt remains unpaid and is over £5000 (if against an individual- bankruptcy proceedings) or £750 (if against a company- insolvency proceedings).

-A statutory demand is a written warning from a creditor and to draft this may cost £450 then a further £114 for it to be served.
+A statutory demand is a written warning from a creditor and to draft this may cost £500 (including VAT of 20%) then a further disbursement of £114 (including VAT of 20%) for it to be served.
 This may later proceed to bankruptcy proceedings which would incur further costs and potential counsel fees.

-If this leads to bankruptcy or insolvency proceedings it will cost £850 to draft the petition.
-In order to wind up a company (insolvency proceedings) the petition fee will be £1600 and the court fee £280.
-To make an individual bankrupt there will be a petition fee of £990 and a court fee of £280.
-Each bankruptcy/insolvency hearing will cost up to £1000 a hearing for our Legal fees.
+If this leads to bankruptcy or insolvency proceedings it will cost £1,000 (including VAT of 20%) to draft the petition.
+In order to wind up a company (insolvency proceedings) the disbursement of a petition fee will be £2600 (there is no VAT on the petition fee) and the disbursement of the court fee will be £302 (there is no VAT on the Court fee).
+To make an individual bankrupt there will be a petition fee of £1,500 (there is no VAT on the petition fee) and a disbursement of a court fee for £302 (there is no VAT on the Court fee).
+Each bankruptcy/insolvency hearing will cost approximately £2,000 (including VAT of 20%) a hearing for our Legal fees.